Thank you for reading our post, please rate this article at the end.

 Don’t Be Deluded

-Finally, be aware that people’s anecdotes about their MPG can be way off.
-Don’t compete or get too much obsessed with numbers.
+Finally, be aware that people’s MPG anecdotes can be way off.
+Don’t compete or get too obsessed with numbers.
 Far too many RVers will rely on their RVs’ computers.

 Be realistic about your consumption.
-For example, if you have got a medium-size trailer, 3,000 lbs, don’t expect to break 15 mpg very often.
+For example, if you have a medium-sized trailer, 3,000 lbs, don’t expect to break 15 mpg very often.
 In most cases, you’ll be closer to 10 MPG.

-Overall, I recommend you determine what you want to do with your RV before worrying about getting the best MPG out of your setup.
+Overall, I recommend you determine what you want to do with your RV before worrying about achieving the best MPG from your setup.

 And remember, unless you’re living in an RV full-time, RVing is a more luxurious experience, and you’ll have to spend.
 But it’s worth it!